frequency-chain/frequency/pallets/capacity/README.md

 ## Summary

 Capacity is an alternative payment system for a subset of calls that renews each Epoch.
-Tokens staked creates Capacity for a targeted Provider.
+Tokens staked create Capacity for a targeted Provider.
 [Learn more about Capacity](https://docs.frequency.xyz/Tokenomics/ProviderIncentives.html#capacity-model).

 ### Staking & Unstaking
 Currently, the token to Capcity ratio is 50:1.
-For example, if for a 5 token stake, a Provider would receive 0.1 Capacity.
+For example, for a 5 token stake, a Provider would receive 0.1 Capacity.
-Staking and unstaking effect available Capacity immediately.
+Staking and unstaking affect available Capacity immediately.

 ### Capacity Epoch

 A Capacity Epoch is the number of blocks before Capacity balances are able to be renewed.
-The value is managed by Governance, but currently set to ~24 hours.
+The value is managed by Governance, and is currently set to ~24 hours.

 ### Thaw Period